kubeflow/community/wg-manifests/charter.md

 ### With Distribution Owners
 - Distributions are strongly opinionated derivatives of Kubeflow platform / manifests, for example replacing all databases with closed source managed databases from AWS, GKE, Azure, ...
-- A distribution can be created by an arbitrary amount of users / companies in private or in public, see the definition above
+- A distribution can be created by an arbitrary amount of users / companies in private or in public by deriving from Kubeflow platform/manifests, see the definition above
 - Coordinate with "distribution owners" / users to take part in the testing of Kubeflow releases.

 ## Roles and Organization Management